MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-intro.md

 audience: Admin
 ---

-# Power BI templates in Workplace Analytics
+# Templates in Workplace Analytics

-Workplace Analytics provides Power BI templates that analysts can use to visually analyze workplace patterns and trends.
+Workplace Analytics provides Templates that analysts can use to visually analyze workplace patterns and trends.
 A Power BI template pre-populates a custom Workplace Analytics query and selects the applicable Power BI charts to show results from these queries.

 Workplace Analytics Queries has a number of predefined query templates available.
-In the preselected filters and metrics section in Queries, you can identify the Power BI templates by the Power BI logo in the upper-right corner of the template:
+In the preselected filters and metrics section in Queries, you can identify the Templates by the Power BI logo in the upper-right corner of the template:

    ![Power BI logo in query cards](../Images/WpA/tutorials/pbi-queries.png)